Hotel Art Tour

 However, one could speculate that these hybrid creatures which dominate his paintings are a vision of the future and show the consequences of a consumer society out of control and heading for extinction.

-(b.1947) is a well known Christchurch sculptor whose work is displayed in many public places throughout the city.
+(b.1947 d.2019) was a well known Christchurch sculptor whose work is displayed in many public places throughout the city.
 They are mainly figurative, in large and simplified forms.
 His famous work The Wrestlers, two large round-bodied nudes in wrestling position made out of cast concrete, can be seen on the river's edge in the Botanic Gardens.
 His feeling for working with concrete on a grand scale came through his early occupation as a working on major construction projects.

 (b.1939) was born in Dunedin and now lives and works in Christchurch.
 He has produced a remarkable body of work chiefly as a maker of etchings, although recent images have been digitally rendered.
 Two of his etchings are on display in The Residence.